-All flood fight communications are conducted via cell phones, mass notification system (via E911), and public safety radio system or among members of the Flood Fight Team assembled in the EOC.
-The affected public will be notified using E911's mass notification software, by social media (Facebook, Twitter, Nextdoor Neighbor, and City Website).
-Pre-scripted messages are provided in this plan.
+All flood event communications are conducted via cell phones, mass notification system (via E911), and public safety radio system or among members of the Flood Event Team assembled in the Leon Valley Command Center.
+The affected public will be notified using E911's mass notification software, by social media (Facebook, Twitter, Nextdoor, and City Website).
+Prescripted messages are provided in this plan.